amwolff/oa/README.md

 [![Screenshot](screenshot.png "https://autobusy.olsztyn.pl")](https://autobusy.olsztyn.pl)

-Quite simply built (I believe exception might be that data pulling part), it has modular microservice architecture divided into front/back-end.
+It has modular microservice architecture divided into front/back-end.
 Main part of this infrastructure is the data harvester service and a Postgres instance.

 ## Build & Run